-But it doesn’t have to be all bad!
-Reducing the working hours of one partner can free up some more lifestyle choices as well.
+By living a frugal lifestyle it doesn’t mean you can’t spend money and still enjoy the things you use to.
+Spending money is the easiest and biggest way to have an impact on your free cash flow.
+Now, reducing the working hours of one partner can free up some more lifestyle choices as well.
 Holidays are easier to juggle (albeit harder to pay for), socializing time is freed up and odd jobs around the house can be accomplished without spending weekends rushing around.

-If you planning on living on one income in the near future you might want to peruse the 5 frugal living tips.
+If you planning on living on one income in the near future, or want to achieve financial independence, you might want to peruse the 5 frugal living tips.

-Address The Budget – Procrastinate in creating a budget will only mean delayed, and harder, results of limited spending.
+Procrastinate in creating a budget will only mean delayed, and harder, results of limited spending.
 You can’t keep the same spending habits when your family income goes from 100K to 50K.
 Some immediate savings are going to come from work-related expenses for the partner who has left the workforce such as parking, transport fees, fuel, cafe lunches etc. Other areas that might need to be pruned are non-essential items such as the weekly manicure, daily newspaper, cable-TV subscription.
+Look at your cell phone bill and see if there are services you are not using or if there’s a cheaper plan that can still meet your needs..
 It may seem like you’re giving up a lot but in essence your just removing what you filled your double income up with.

 Make some wise choices and frugal living on one income shouldn’t be too hard.
 Ignore the fact that your lifestyle will need to change and you will find that problems will continue to mount regardless of your nonchalance.